eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 One key determinant of how bad a loan is is the **interest rate**.
 There isn't a definitive, fixed threshold percentage but it can be compared to:

-- **local currency's inflation**: just to give an idea, as of writing this, the UK (a developed country) has a rate of less than 2% while Tanzania (a developing country) has [~3.7%](https://www.statista.com/statistics/447617/inflation-rate-in-tanzania/).
+- **local inflation**: just to give an idea, as of writing this, the UK (a developed country) has a rate of less than 2% while Tanzania (a developing country) has [~3.7%](https://www.statista.com/statistics/447617/inflation-rate-in-tanzania/).

 - **investing returns**: US stocks benchmark  _S&P 500_ has a long-term average of 7-10% (USD).
 The idea here is if a loan's interest rate is lower than this, then it usually makes more financial sense to invest instead of trying to pay the loan sooner than planned.